Marvel Comics and Casablanca Records team up to create a roller-disco crime fighter.

-Casablanca were suffering the twin woes of bad management (that pesky cocaine again) and the collapse of the disco market.
+Casablanca was suffering the twin woes of bad management (that pesky cocaine again) and the collapse of the disco market.
 They were suddenly in no position to put money or energy into anything, and so the Disco Dazzler never did get to record any music, and the role of the real-life performer was never filled.
-It’s probably just as well, as a real singer might have caused some head scratching when the fictional film starring Bo Derek came out.
+It’s probably just as well, as a real singer might have caused some head-scratching when the fictional film starring Bo Derek came out.

 Of course, the film was the next project to go.

 Jim Shooter had written a delirious treatment for the film, which has to be read to be believed.
 I don’t want to spoil it for anyone, but it involves Spider-Man and the Avengers, Kiss battling the Village People, and suggests Cher, Donna Summer, Robin Williams and Rodney Dangerfield as cast members.
 Read it here.